tableau/connector-plugin-sdk/README.md

 1. Create a tds file that connects to the Staples table on your database.
 2. Open the tds in a text editor and look for the relation xml tag.
 For example: `<relation connection='leaf' name='Calcs' table='[dbo].[Calcs]'>`
 3. Note the value for 'table', in this case '[dbo].[Calcs]'.
+4. Run `tdvt --list_logical_configs`.
+This will print out all the logical query versions and some information about how they map things.
+The Calcs value should match what you found in step 3. for example.
+There are also mappings for some column names in case your database does not support the names as provided in the Calcs and Staples data files.
+For example, some databases may not support spaces in identifiers, in which case you can look for a logical configuration that replaces them with underscors and name the columns in your table accordingly.
-4. Open tdvt/logicaltests/generate/templates.py and search for a value that matches your table value.
-In this case 'dbo' matches.
+4. In this case the logical configuration named 'dbo' matches.
-5. Add this line to your ini file under the [Datasource] heading: LogicalQueryFormat = dbo
+5. Note the Name of the logical configuration and add this line to your ini file under the [Datasource] heading: LogicalQueryFormat = dbo
 6. run: `tdvt --generate`

+If none of the logical configurations work for your datasource then you can create a new version in tdvt/logicaltests/generate/templates.py.

 Verify your new test suite by running: `-m tdvt.tdvt --list your_datasource_name` It should show you a list of test suites associated with this datasource.